csb6/ginevra/README.md

 Both programs are based on the ginevra preprocessor implemented in Arthur Pyster's book *Compiler Design and Construction*, but both take advantage of C++'s standard library to simplify the implementation immensely.
-Also, since the book's implementation of the symbol table used a linked list instead of a hash map, so this implementation may in fact be faster than the C version found in the book for programs with large numbers of `#define`s!
+Also, since the book's implementation of the symbol table used a linked list instead of a hash map, this implementation may in fact be faster than the C version found in the book for programs with large numbers of `#define`s!

 This project was more challenging than I expected, but it helped me gain experience